ruc140/HAR-project/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ruc140/HAR-project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Human Activities Recognition Project

 This project is to construct a model based on Human Activities Recognition data, which can predict the correctness of movement (5 classes) based on a list of variables.
 The dataset contains about 20000 observations on 160 variables.
 I first removed the variables that are not movement measurements and those contain NA data.
 I then divide the data into 70% training and 30% validation.
 A random forest model is fitted based on training data and accuracy is measured based on validation.